 - We ensure that we follow the appropriate regulations governing the preparation and storage of foodstuffs

-- We ensure that all food handlers have received adequate supervision, instruction
+- We ensure that all food handlers have received adequate supervision, instruction and training

 - We ensure that the appropriate assessment of risks is carried out for the foods to be prepared and stored including storage at the correct temperatures